Health, shelter and community organisations brought together across India, resulting in over 12,000 people gaining access to the COVID-19 vaccine.

 Over 12,000 people vaccinated

-The process was smooth, in fact before getting vaccinated I was a bit nervous but now I feel relieved.
+The process was smooth, in fact before getting vaccinated I was a bit nervous but now I feel relieved.”

 Going to the grassroots to spread awareness

-Reaching out to people and spreading awareness of the kiosks required creativity, which meant going straight to community based organisations and leadership.
+Reaching out to people and spreading awareness of the kiosks required creativity, which meant going straight to community-based organisations and leadership.
 In Uttarakhand, they put up posters, distributed pamphlets and made loudspeaker announcements.

 Dr. Rajeev Dixit, District COVID-19 Surveillance Office, Dehradun, Uttarakhand

-Structures find new purpose at the end of the vaccination drive
+The Structures find new purpose

-The response from the communities were positive, even favoured over the closest government-run healthcare facility or hospital, where overcapacity resulted in extended waiting times.
+The response from the communities was positive, even favoured over the closest government-run healthcare facility or hospital, where overcapacity resulted in extended waiting times.
 The kiosks became so popular that they started to host regular health check-ups and community development meetings.

-Since State mandates led to the closure of the kiosks as vaccination points in the spring of 2022, the Structures have been handed off to ensure that they support the same communities in both the present and future: two Structures in Uttarakhand were provided to unhoused families as temporary shelters, five Structures in Bihar were given to the State Health Department for future deployment, with the other five going to the local self help group.
+Since State mandates led to the closure of the kiosks as vaccination points in the spring of 2022, the Structures have been handed off to ensure that they support the same communities in both the present and future: two Structures in Uttarakhand were provided to unhoused families as temporary shelters, five Structures in Bihar were given to the State Health Department for future deployment, with the other five going to the local self-help group.

 What the community had to say